scenenetsynth/scenenetsynth.github.io/_posts/2016-12-27-Real-World-Scene-Understanding.md

 for each pixel do
 	compute ray r for that pixel
-	for each object O in the scene do if Intersects(r,O)  & nearest intersection so far then record intersection distance and object colour
+	for each object O in the scene do if Intersects(r,O)  & nearest intersection then
+			record intersection distance and object colour
 	set pixel colour to nearest object colour
 ~~~